-Autosomal DNA (atDNA or auDNA) is another term for recombinant DNA, the DNA that is inherited as 22 pairs of autosomes (recombining chromosomes), each pair consisting of one chromosome from each parent.
+Autosomal DNA (atDNA or auDNA) is another term for recombinant DNA, the DNA that is inherited as 22 pairs of recombining chromosomes (autosomes).
+Each pair consists of one chromosome from each parent.
+Each of these two chromosomes contains a mix of DNA (genes) from the respective grandparents.

-Each of a gamete’s chromosomes contains a mixture of DNA segments inherited from the parents (a resulting child’s grandparents).
 This mixing of DNA segments is called crossover.
-It occurs in an early phase of the complex, multi-stage meiosis process, during gamete production.
-The details are not germane here; see [https://www.ncbi.nlm.nih.gov/books/NBK26840/ ‘Fat Alberts’], or other online discussions.
+It occurs in an early phase of the complex, multi-stage meiosis process, during gamete (human germ cell, sperm or egg) production.
+The details are not germane here; see ‘Fat Alberts’, or other online discussions.

 - 96% chance of representing all 16 g-g-grandparents

 - 54% chance of representing all 32 g-g-g-grandparents

 - .01% chance of representing all 64 g-g-g-g-grandparents